ihmeuw/vivarium_research/docs/source/model_design/concept_model/ensemble_distributions/index.rst

 Where Is the Code for GBD's Ensemble Distributions?
 ----------------------------------------------------

-Here are the repositories implementing ensemble distributions for GBD modeling and for Vivarium:
+Here are the repositories implementing ensemble distributions for :ref:`GBD modeling <GBD_ensemble_repo_description>` and for :ref:`Vivarium <Vivarium_risk_distributions_repo_description>`:

+.. _GBD_ensemble_repo_description:

 * `Ensemble Distributions repository (R code)  <R code_>`_ on Stash, maintained by Central Comp and accessible on the cluster at :file:`/ihme/code/risk/ensemble/`

   - `pdf_families.R`_ contains the list of base distributions for the ensemble, with functions for returning the PDF and CDF for each distribution and implementing the method of moments (i.e. calculating the parameters of the distribution given its mean and variance).
-Each distribution is added to one of the classes ``classA`` (standard distributions supported on :math:`[0,\infty)` or :math:`(-\infty, \infty)`), ``classB`` (the shifted, scaled Beta distribution supported on :math:`[a,b]`) or ``classM`` (mirrored distributions) at the end of the file.
+Each distribution is added to one of the classes ``classA`` (standard distributions supported on :math:`[0,\infty)` or :math:`(-\infty, \infty)`), ``classB`` (the shifted, scaled Beta distribution supported on :math:`[a,b]`), or ``classM`` (mirrored distributions) at the end of the file.
 The three distribution classes then get concatenated into a single distribution list called ``dlist`` in :file:`fit.R` and passed to the ``eKS`` function in :file:`eKS_parallel.R`.

-  - `eKS_parallel.R`_ is the optimization routine that finds the best set of ensemble weights by minimizing the `Kolmogorov--Smirnov statistic`_ between the ensemble distribution and the empirical distribution of the data.
+  - `eKS_parallel.R`_ contains the optimization routine that finds the best set of ensemble weights by minimizing the `Kolmogorov--Smirnov statistic`_ between the ensemble distribution and the empirical distribution of the data.
+This file also has code to plot the results of the fitting procedure.

-  - `fit.R`_ loads the list of distributions from :file:`pdf_families.R` and calls calls :file:`eKS_parallel.R` to do the actual distribution fitting.
+  - `fit.R`_ loads the list of distributions from :file:`pdf_families.R` and calls :file:`eKS_parallel.R` to do the actual distribution fitting and plot the results.

   - `fit_submit.R`_ is the main program to submit a job on the cluster to fit an ensemble distribution to data by calling :file:`fit.R`.

   - `scale_density_simpson.cpp`_ is C++ code to rescale a distribution so that it integrates to 1 after it has been truncated at min and max values, using Simpson's rule.
 This function is called by the ``get_edensity`` function in `edensity.R`_.
 However, neither :file:`edensity.R` nor :file:`scale_density_simpson.cpp` appear to be used in any of the files above, as the ``get_edensity`` function has a different implementation in :file:`eKS_parallel.R`.

+.. _Vivarium_risk_distributions_repo_description:

 * `Risk Distributions repository (Python code) <Python code_>`_ on GitHub, maintained by the Vivarium Engineering Team as part of `Vivarium Public Health <https://github.com/ihmeuw/vivarium_public_health>`_

-  - `risk_distributions.py`_ contains classes that wrap ``scipy.stats`` distributions for use as risk exposure distributions in Vivarium, including an implementation of GBD's ensemble distributions.
+  - `risk_distributions.py`_ implements GBD's ensemble distributions via a collection of classes that wrap ``scipy.stats`` distributions for use as risk exposure distributions in Vivarium.
 There is a class for each base distribution, each extending the ``BaseDistribution`` class, and an ``EnsembleDistribution`` class implementing the mixture of the base distributions.
-Each distribution class implements the functions ``get_parameters`` to calculate the parameters of the distribution given its mean and variance (implementing the method of moments), ``pdf`` to compute the probability density function, ``cdf`` to compute the cumulative distribution function, and ``ppf`` to compute the percent point function (i.e. quantile function, used for inverse transform sampling).
+Each base distribution class implements the functions ``get_parameters`` to calculate the parameters of the distribution given its mean and standard deviation (implementing the method of moments), ``pdf`` to compute the probability density function, ``cdf`` to compute the cumulative distribution function, and ``ppf`` to compute the percent point function (i.e. quantile function, used for inverse transform sampling).

   - `formatting.py`_ contains helper functions for formatting data and converting between data types.